 Here's how you can reach Krem Puri from New Delhi:

-By air: There are no direct flights between New Delhi and Shillong.
-However, one-stop flights connect the two cities and cost about ₹8,500.
-Once you get down at Umroi Airport in Shillong, hire a local cab to get to Krem Puri in another three hours (100km).
+There are no direct flights between New Delhi and Shillong.
+However, one-stop flights connect the two cities and cost about Rs 8,500.
+Once you get down at Umroi Airport in Shillong, hire a local cab to get to Krem Puri in another three hours (100 km).

-By train: The nearest railway station to Krem Puri is in Guwahati.
+The nearest railway station to Krem Puri is in Guwahati.
 It takes about 30-35 hours to cover the distance between New Delhi and Guwahati in a train.
-Krem Puri is located at a distance of 160km from the railway station which can be covered in five hours in a local cab.
+Krem Puri is located at a distance of 160 km from the railway station which can be covered in five hours in a local cab.

 Since Laitsohum is an extreme remote village with almost no signs of tourism, there aren't any accommodation options available here.
 However, one can put up in Meghalaya's capital city of Shillong while visiting Krem Puri.
 Being a major tourism and cultural centre, Shillong has plenty of stay options for travellers on all kinds of budgets.
 Here's our pick of the best places to stay in Shillong: